Click to enlarge

 Due to popular demand, here is another picture of Jessie in an unguarded moment.
 She can sleep like that?

 2007 update...
-So many people like the dogs that I have to mention that we have another dog, Millie, from the humane society in Gainesville.
+So many people like the dogs that I have to mention that we have another dog, Flossie, from the humane society in Gainesville.
 We wanted someone to keep Jessie more active.
-Here Millie is as a puppy, and below, almost grown up.
 Unlike Jessie she really likes people.
-She is too smart for Jessie.
-She does things on purpose to make Jessie jealous in order to get her attention.
-Millie is really fast and can run rings around Jessie, but when in close quarters Jessie rules.
-Millie knows that when we go for a ride the passenger seat belongs to Jessie.
+Flossie is really fast and can run rings around Jessie, but when in close quarters Jessie rules.
+Flossie knows that when we go for a ride the passenger seat belongs to Jessie.
 She won't even sit in it when Jessie isn't there.

 She looks a little worried here.
-I told her to sit and stay... she has never seen the camera and wonders what is going to happen.
 I forgot to say smile.

 Leather Goods Connection started as "The Hole in the wall Leather Shop" in Norwich CT and then moved to the old tannery office building and became "The Norwich Leather Co."

 The manufacturing expanded and became "Ponemah Shoes" in Taftville CT where we made, mens shoes, handbags, vests, hats, jackets and wallets.
 The belts and accessories were still made at The Norwich Leather Co. store.
 I sold those business and went sailing for 15 years.
-Now as LeatherGoodsConnection.com I'm back at it and still enjoy designing new bags and making custom products for individuals here in my new shop in N.E.
+Now as LeatherGoodsConnection.com I'm still at it, making custom products for individuals here in my shop in N.E.
 Georgia.